 award

-Abdominal and internal injuries may be less visible.
-A tight lap belt, a twisting motion, or contact with interior panels can lead to soreness that worsens over several hours.
-While most abdominal pain after a crash is due to soft tissue strain, persistent or increasing pain deserves medical attention to ensure there’s no hidden injury.
+Abdominal and internal injuries can be easy to miss at first.
+A tight lap belt, twisting motion, or impact with interior panels may cause soreness that builds over several hours.
+Most abdominal pain after a crash comes from soft tissue strain, but you should seek medical care if you notice:

-Emotional and psychological effects are part of the picture too.
-Sleep troubles, tension while driving through intersections, or avoiding certain routes around Anaheim are common reactions after a side-impact crash.
-Talking with a healthcare professional can help manage these symptoms.
+Emotional and psychological effects matter too.
+Trouble sleeping, tension while driving through intersections, or avoiding certain routes around Anaheim are all common after a side-impact collision.
+Talking with a healthcare professional can help with these reactions.
+If questions come up about medical bills, lost income, or next steps, Heidari Law Group can explain your options and help you understand the process under California law so you get advice that fits your specific situation.

 Symptoms do not always appear at the scene.
 A mild concussion can show up later as a headache, light sensitivity, or foggy thinking.
 Rib soreness can feel like a minor bruise, then become sharper with deep breaths the next day.
 Numbness or weakness in an arm could point to a pinched nerve in the neck.
 Children may not describe symptoms clearly, so it helps to watch for changes in mood, sleep, or appetite and follow pediatric guidance on evaluation after a crash.